flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ## Hold Standards

-STD leg distance is defined by the FAA to be:
+The FAA defines STD leg distance to be:

 | Altitude (MSL)    | Leg distance  |
 |---------------    |---------------|
 | MHA - 14000FT     | 1 minute      |
 | 14001FT and above | 1.5 minutes   |

-STD Max hold speed is defined by the FAA to be:
+The FAA defines STD Max hold speed to be:

 | Altitude (MSL)    | Airspeed (KIAS) |
 |---------------    |-----------------|